Generalizable, real-time neural decoding with hybrid state-space models: Architectural Details

-\paragraph{Baselines.} The statistical baseline PCA-KNN was implemented following \cite{WillettHandwriting}.
-A Gaussian kernel was used to smooth the spikes, following which PCA was applied to reduce the dimensionality to 15.
+\paragraph{Baselines.} The statistical baseline PCA-KNN was implemented following \citet{WillettHandwriting}.
+A Gaussian kernel was initially used to smooth the spikes, followed by PCA to reduce the dimensionality to 15.
 Then, 7 time-warp factors were used to resample the PC-projected neural activity, and Euclidean distances were calculated between the results of each time-warp factor and all other points in the dataset.
 Finally, the minimum time-warp distances over all 7 factors were used to classify characters using a k-nearest neighbours (KNN) classifier.
-The only important difference here is that we used the middle 1.6s of the spike timeseries.
-For more details regarding the method, please refer to the original publication.
+The only difference here is that we considered 1.6 s intervals of neural activity.
+For more details on this method, please refer to the original publication.

 \paragraph{\possm.} We used the same \possm architecture as the NHP reaching tasks.